 If at least one of the requirements is not fulfilled, the trip shall be declared invalid.

-9.3.
-It shall not be permitted to combine data of different trips or to modify or remove data from a trip with exception of provisions for long stops as described in 6.8.
+10.3.
+In order to preserve data integrity, it shall not be permitted to combine data of different RDE trips in a single data set or to modify or remove data (except for cases mentioned explicitly in this GTR) from an RDE trip.

 9.4.
 After establishing the validity of a trip in accordance with point 9.2, emission results shall be calculated using the methods laid down in Appendix 4 and Appendix 6.
-The emissions calculations shall be made between test start and test end, as defined in Appendix 1, points 5.1. and 5.3. respectively..
+The emissions calculations shall be made using all valid data between test start and test end, as defined in Appendix 1, points 5.1 and 5.3, respectively.= test (use it in the clause for integrity above??

 9.6.
-Gaseous pollutant emissions during cold start, as defined in point 4 of Appendix 4, shall be included in the normal evaluation in accordance with Appendices 4, 5 and 6.EVALUATION of DATA
+Criteria emissions during cold start, as defined in point 4 of Appendix 4, shall be included in the normal evaluation in accordance with Appendices 4 and 6.

-Appendix 4

-Appendix 6

-Final emission result = Emissions-[margin]

-Compliance with emission limits shall be assessed by using the final RDE emission results according to Appendix 6.
-If part of the test was done in extreme conditions…..
+Compliance with emission limits

+PASS or FAIL test

+10.4.
+Emission results shall be calculated using the methods laid down in Annex 7 and Annex 11.
+The emissions calculations shall be made between test start and test end, as defined in paragraphs 5.1. and 5.3. of Annex 4 respectively.

+10.5.
+The extended factor for this Regulation is set at 1.6.
+If during a particular time interval the ambient conditions are extended, in accordance with paragraph 8.1., then the criteria emissions calculated according to Annex 11, during that particular time interval, shall be divided by the extended factor.
+This provision does not apply to carbon dioxide emissions.

+10.6.
+Gaseous pollutant and particle number emissions during the cold start period, as defined in paragraph 3.6.1., shall be included in the normal evaluation in accordance with Annexes 7, 8 and 11.

+If the vehicle was conditioned for the last three hours prior to the test at an average temperature that falls within the extended range in accordance with paragraph 8.1., then the provisions of paragraph 10.5. apply to the data collected during the cold start period, even if the test ambient conditions are not within the extended temperature range.

-Appendix 1
+Annex 1

 Test procedure for vehicle emissions testing with a Portable Emissions Measurement System (PEMS)

 1. INTRODUCTION

-This Appendix describes the test procedure to determine exhaust emissions from light passenger and commercial vehicles using a Portable Emissions Measurement System.
+This annex describes the test procedure to determine exhaust emissions from light passenger and commercial vehicles using a Portable Emissions Measurement System.

 2. SYMBOLS, PARAMETERS AND UNITS